karmaniverous/stan/.stan/system/stan.todo.md

 # STAN Development Plan (tracked in .stan/system/stan.todo.md)

-When updated: 2025-08-28 (UTC) — validator robustness: commit‑last message aligned with tests (“not last”); commit‑only replies now fail fast; earlier syntax/brace fix retained.
-Process guarantee (doc‑cadence) captured; stash/pop confirmations logged for `stan snap -s` with a success test; init preserves existing config keys and cliDefaults; first‑message handoff guard; anti‑duplication hardened; sub‑package exclusion implemented; parse errors fixed; tests/docs updated; response‑format validator (initial library + tests)
+When updated: 2025-08-29 (UTC) — diff archive now applies the same binary-screening classifier as the regular archive; tests and docs updated; validator/doc-cadence unchanged.

 Next up (high value)

 <!-- validator moved to Completed (initial library).
 Integration into composition remains a separate track and will be planned when the composition layer is introduced in-repo. -->

 - Long‑file monitoring and decomposition (Phase 3)
   - Continue to monitor near‑threshold modules; propose splits if any trend toward or exceed ~300 LOC in future changes.